7 min read

 A BLPA gives restricted authority for attorneys to make decisions about your commercial activity.
 It is a separate document from any other LPA.
 It is a Property and Financial Affairs LPA tailored according to the business and considers its articles of association and shareholder or partnership agreements.
 You can have a BLPA that clarifies to your attorneys where the authority starts and ends.

-Ideally you would have three LPAs 1) BLPA 2) Personal P&F LPA 3) Health & Welfare LPA
+Ideally, you would have three LPAs 1) BLPA 2) Personal P&F LPA 3) Health & Welfare LPA

+The instruction would state "“My attorneys only have the authority to use my personal bank account.
+They are not permitted to access my business account or make any decisions relating to my business.”
+Who should act as an attorney in your LPA?
 A family member or friend may not have the expertise to make business decisions, so you can either appoint a professional (which will have an associated fee) or even your business partner if you feel this is the right decision.
 It needs someone you trust, understands your business and shares similar business goals.

 What happens if no LPA has been put in place for your business?